RebelToolbox/RebelDocumentation/tutorials/platform/ios/ios_plugin.rst

 Creating an iOS plugin
 ----------------------

-At its core, a Godot iOS plugin is an iOS library (*.a* archive file or *.xcframework* containing static libraries) with the following requirements:
+At its core, a Rebel iOS plugin is an iOS library (*.a* archive file or *.xcframework* containing static libraries) with the following requirements:

-- The library must have a dependency on the Godot engine headers.
+- The library must have a dependency on the Rebel Engine headers.

 - The library must come with a ``.gdip`` configuration file.

-An iOS plugin can have the same functionality as a Godot module but provides more flexibility and doesn't require to rebuild the engine.
+An iOS plugin can have the same functionality as a Rebel module but provides more flexibility and doesn't require to rebuild the engine.

 Here are the steps to get a plugin's development started.
 We recommend using `Xcode <https://developer.apple.com/develop/>`_ as your development environment.

-.. seealso:: The `Godot iOS Plugins <https://github.com/godotengine/godot-ios-plugins>`_ Godot iOS plugins.

-    The `Godot iOS plugin template <https://github.com/naithar/godot_ios_plugin>`_ gives you all the boilerplate you need to get your iOS plugin started.

 To build an iOS plugin:

 1. Create an Objective-C static library for your plugin inside Xcode.

-2. Add the Godot engine header files as a dependency for your plugin library in ``HEADER_SEARCH_PATHS``.
+2. Add the Rebel Engine header files as a dependency for your plugin library in ``HEADER_SEARCH_PATHS``.
 You can find the setting inside the ``Build Settings`` tab:

-    - Download the Godot engine source from the `Godot GitHub page <https://github.com/godotengine/godot>`_.
+    - Download the Rebel Engine source from `Github <https://github.com/RebelToolbox/RebelEngine>`_.

     - Run SCons to generate headers.
 You can learn the process by reading :ref:`doc_compiling_for_ios`.
 You don't have to wait for compilation to complete to move forward as headers are generated before the engine starts to compile.

     - You should use the same header files for iOS plugins and for the iOS export template.

 3. In the ``Build Settings`` tab, specify the compilation flags for your static library in ``OTHER_CFLAGS``.
 The most important ones are ``-fcxx-modules``, ``-fmodules``, and ``-DDEBUG`` if you need debug support.
-Other flags should be the same you use to compile Godot.
+Other flags should be the same you use to compile Rebel Engine.
 For instance:

 ::